alerivaecon/Alessandro_Riva_Projects/README.md

 $$

 # **Code**
 The code solves this problem by backward induction in three steps.

-First, vectors of optimal consumption $c_t^*$ and the related utility $V_t^*$ in time periods t and $t-1$ are initialized.
+First, vectors of  optimal consumption and the related utility in time periods $$t$$ and $$t - 1$$ are initialized.

-Then, the code loops through all possible states of V associated to different consumption levels, selecting the one which gives maximal utility, thus being able to recover $V^*$ and $c^*$
+Then, the code loops through all possible states of V associated with different consumption levels, selecting the one which gives maximal utility.

-Finally, the code provides a simulation which checks if the optimal consumption path is indeed that proposed in the theoretical solution.
+Finally, the code provides a simulation that checks if the optimal consumption path is indeed the one proposed in the theoretical solution.